RefWorks is a reference management software package that enables you to:

 RefWorks is a web-based package that can be used from any computer with an internet connection.
 It is particularly useful for undergraduates and taught-course postgraduates preparing projects and dissertations.

-Create an account and log in
+Creating an account and logging in

 You will be taken to the Create Account screen.

-- Enter your name and College email address in the boxes provided.
+- Your name and College email address

 There are various ways to do this: